luaiabuelsamen/Vention_MachineMotion/ReadMe.md

 First I have plotted all the raw CAN data for the individual signals plotted separately, per node, and for the loaded/ unloaded cases, that is shown in the end.

-Each node or drive, represents a separate motor.
+Each node or drive represents a separate motor.
 Since we know there are three types of moves with the following expectations:

 - Homing
-  - Moving or calibrating the motor to specific set point
+  - Moving or calibrating the motor to a specific set point
 - Individual moves
   - Setting desired final setpoint by following desired speed and position curves for the trajectory and expecting the actual values to match by producing appropriate calculated control and torque efforts
 - Combined moves
   - Combined moves involve 2 or more motors at once
   - Planned to have each motor start and stop at the same time
-  - Each motor in a combined move is commanded to its own setpoint, like individual moves, aside from being synchronised
+  - Each motor in a combined move is commanded to its own setpoint, like individual moves, aside from being synchronized

-Based on that, it appears as though Drive 1 & 3 are being driven as a combined move and drive 2 and 4 seem like they could either be homing individual move.
-We can use the statusword as a reference, despite not knowing what the decrypted status is.
+Based on that, it appears as though Drive 1 & 3 are being driven as a combined move and drive 2 and 4 seem like they could either be homing individual moves.

-We see that Drive 2 is set for a close to 0 desired position when the status is 182.5 the whole time.
-We see for both drive 1 and 3, the status is 55, switches briefly to 182.5 when the position is 0 and goes back to 55 Based on that, we can assume that 182.5 is most likely homing.
-Drive 4 seems to also be at 55, indicating a combined move, but it is missing any data about position and velocity so it will be ignored.

 This can be seen in these normalized plots for the timing:
 <table>